-Vehicles Left Unlocked: (Except sedan) Leaving your vehicle unlocked is dangerous as children could lock themselves in a hot vehicle, which could result in death.
+Leaving your vehicle unlocked is dangerous as children could lock themselves in a hot vehicle, which could result in death.
 Also, a vehicle left unlocked becomes an easy target for thieves and intruders.
-Always close all the windows, lock the doors and take the key with you when leaving your vehicle unattended.
 (Sedan)

 Leaving your vehicle unlocked is dangerous as children could lock themselves in a hot vehicle, or become trapped by climbing into the trunk, which could result in death.
 Also, a vehicle left unlocked becomes an easy target for thieves and intruders.
-Always close all the windows, lock the doors and take the key with you when leaving your vehicle unattended.